yanx611/Intro-to-Open-Source/lab1.md

 ##g Reflection
 In this activity, I did practice in regular expression on Regex.
 I learnt regular expression in Foundation of Computer Science last semester, it is a good review.
 And I also did the introductory questions, as I did not remember all the signs to use, the practice solid my knowledge regular expression.
-In Blockly, it is really interesting to do the puzzle.
+In Blockly, it is really interesting to do the puzzle as I need to consider many possibilities.
 I initially cannot complete the puzzle if I just using one if/else.
 I tried many times to get the correct answer.
+The process was enjoyable.